top of page

 I obtained my undergraduate degree in Microbiology from the University of Guelph.
 I continued my studies at McMaster University where I obtained a Masters degree studying tumor formation and mammary gland development with Dr. John Hassell.
 I completed my PhD at the University of Toronto where, co-supervised by Dr. Joseph Culotti and Dr. Jeff Wrana, I worked on regulation of axon guidance and cell migration.
 From Joe, I gained a love of genetics, neurons and all things C. elegans and from Jeff, I gained a love of signal transduction and molecular biology.

 In 2009, I was lucky enough to be awarded a CIHR post-doctoral fellowship to work with Dr. Marian Walhout at the University of Massachusetts Medical School in the Program for Systems Biology.
-During my post-doc I mapped out transcriptional networks that regulate gene expression in the C. elegans intestine.
+During my post-doc, I mapped out transcriptional networks that regulate gene expression in the C. elegans intestine.
 At the same time I was drawn back to my microbiology roots and began to explore the impact of bacterial diet on C. elegans development and metabolism.

 In 2015, I started my own group at McMaster University where we study pretty much everything having to do with worms and bacteria (check out our research page).
 I am a member of the Farncombe Family Digestive Health Research Institute and the Michael G. DeGroote Institute for Infectious Disease Research (IIDR).